1006 Absence from Work

 -

-Employees are to submit written requests to their supervisors, which outline the circumstances that support the restoration of forfeited leave.
+Employees are to submit written requests to their designated Human Resources Representative, which outline the circumstances that support the restoration of forfeited leave.
 Supporting documentation, which may include a statement from the attending health care provider, should be included unless the reason for absence has satisfactorily been established.

 -